Zveaga/kolibri/docs/getting_started.rst

 .. code-block:: bash

-  pyenv virtualenv 3.9.9 kolibri-py3.9  # can also make a python 2 environment
+  pyenv virtualenv 3.9.9 kolibri-py3.9  # can also make an environment for other Python versions, e.g. 3.10
   pyenv activate kolibri-py3.9  # activates the virtual environment

 Now, any commands you run will target your virtual environment rather than the global Python installation.
 To deactivate the virtualenv, simply run: